kubeportal/kubeportal/README.md

 Kubeportal is a web application to get a single sign-on Kubernetes experience.
 It operates as synchronizing entity between a portal user base and Kubernetes service accounts resp. namespaces.

-After portal login, the users can download their their `kubectl` config file directly from the web site.
-Service accounts and namespaces for users are automatically created on first login of the user.
+After portal login, users can download their `kubectl` config file directly from the web site.
+Their service accounts and namespaces are configured by administrative users in the backend.

-The portal user password checking can be delegated to external entities, such as Active Directory.
-This allows the integration into existing operational environments.

 Kubeportal acts as OAuth2 and WebHook authentication provider.
-This enables other web applications to use it as single sign-on backend for themselves.
+This enables other web applications to use it as authorization service.

 ```